The Wayward Realms: Development

 On September 1, 2020, after 18 months of development, Ian Phoenix released a public statement saying that he would be leaving the project, citing his frustrations with the lack of progress, lack of communication from the founders, and the amount he was spending out of pocket on the project, although he emphasized that he held no grudge against the team and still wished them success.
 He also implied that at least two other Bethesda veterans had left around the same time.
 Ted Peterson responded with a statement saying that he did not deny the validity of Ian's claims and apologized to him for his lack of communication, but added that development issues of this kind were common in the industry and that the team was still dedicated to bringing a spiritual successor to Daggerfall to life.

 Despite the departure of Phoenix, the team continued to work on the project over the next four years, periodically posting concept art, Q&A Interviews, screenshots, and eventually pre-alpha gameplay footage to their social media accounts.
 On May 30, 2024, the team launched a Kickstarter campaign with the goal of raising $500,000 to fund one full year of development on an early access build, with the hope of then finding a publisher.
 The campaign reached their goal within 12 days, raising $701,900 in total over its 30-day run.

 On July 16, 2025, OnceLost Games released a statement to their YouTube channel revealing that Julian LeFay had been battling cancer for several years, and due to worsening health would be stepping back from the team.
 In regard to the future of the project they added, "Anticipating this possibility, Julian has documented his vision and concepts well, ensuring the team is left with the resources needed to complete the game."
 He died on July 22, 2025.

+On December 1, 2025, OnceLost Games announced via their social media accounts that they would be fully moving away from Unreal Engine in favor of building their own proprietary engine for the game.
+They added that in doing so, it would be necessary to delay the release of the early access build to June 2026.